|

 Edited by Andy Ross

-equal treatment for disadvantaged and advantaged children, and therefore
+Equal treatment for disadvantaged and advantaged children, and

-exams that make no real distinctions between them.
-It demands equal
+therefore exams that make no real distinctions between them;

-treatment for nationals and for migrants, and therefore the abolition of
+Equal treatment for nationals and for migrants, and therefore the

 people, and therefore gay marriage.